What is a HUNTER PACE?

 Annual Fall Pace ~ Sunday, September 8th

-These paces are terrific social fun and also benefit the maintenance of the trail systems and encourage equestrian activities that are open to all types of horses and riders of all abilities.
-We each strive to maintain the open spaces in our communities which are set aside for equestrian and trail walker use.
+Paces are terrific social fun and also benefit the maintenance of the trail systems and encourage equestrian activities that are open to all types of horses and riders of all abilities.
+We strive to maintain the open spaces in our communities which are set aside for equestrian and trail hiker member use.